Frequently Asked Questions

 How do I get a receipt for my conference registration?

 Conference registration receipts can be obtained the same way a membership receipt is obtained.
 At any time, you can print out a detailed receipt of payment directly from your profile.
-You would just need to log in and go to the "For Members" tab.
-A drop down list should appear with one of the options being "Invoice History" Just click on that and it will bring you into your entire history.
+You would just need to log in and go to the MEMBER DASHBOARD tab on the top right of your screen.
+You will then see the "Invoice History".
+Just click on that and it will bring you into your entire history.
 The most recent invoice will be at the top.
 You can click view order to view it, and then "print invoice" to print if a hard copy is needed.

 What kind of networking groups or committees does the IECA offer?

 The IECA has groups and committees for a variety of interests.
-There are regional groups such as the Canada committee or the Asia Committee that discuss and enhance developments relevant to their specific regions.
-There are educational groups such as the Commercial Credit Education Group or the Crude Oil & Refined Products group that discuss current and developing topics within their specific educational interest group.
-There are also administrative groups such as the Conference Management Committee or the Membership Committee that meet to discuss, plan, and execute IECA inner workings to ensure the best possible association is cultivated for its members.
+There are regional groups such as the Canadian Regional Education Group or European Regional Education Group that discuss and enhance developments relevant to their specific regions.
+There are educational groups such as the Contracts and Legal Education Group (CLEG), Developing Energy Professionals Education Group (DEPG), Professionals for Diversity and Inclusion Group (PDIG) and the Credit Analytics Education Group (CAEG).
+These education groups discuss current and developing topics within their specific educational interest group.
+There are also interest committees such as the Technology Committee, Marketing and Communications Committee, and Membership Committee.
+View all of IECA's INTEREST EDUCATION GROUPS, REGIONAL EDUCATION GROUPS and COMMITTEES.

 The best way to get more involved in the IECA is to join a committee or working group based on your individual interest.
 This will keep you abreast of developing and current issues or updates relevant to your particular interests.